gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/bulksolution.rst

     ensemble (with changing box size), and finally a production run.
     Input files will be placed in a 'inputs/' folder.

+..  container:: justify

-    At this point, your folder should look like that:
+    At this point, the folder should look like that:

 .. figure:: figures/bulksolution/gromacs_inputs-light.png
     :alt: Gromacs files and structure folder